Shadi/pending-watcher/README.md

 It will use inCluster config instead of KUBECONFIG env var when its not available.

-I originally used this by running it in my machine to quickly finding pending pods and clearing resources on the node they are pending on, but it I found a use case where this can be helpful to continuously watching and logging pods pending in the cluster so that I can quickly catch logs collector pod being stuck pending on a node and only realizing that when trying to find logs for a problematic app that had no logs, only to realize that the logs collector was pending on the node that had a pod of that app, so deploying this to the cluster and creating an alert on `Pod pending for more than` log events helped catching that early.
+I originally used this by running it in my machine to quickly finding pending pods and clearing resources on the node they are pending on, but it I found a use case where this can be helpful to continuously watch and log pods pending in the cluster so that I can quickly catch logs collector pod being stuck pending on a node, instead of only realizing that the logs collector was pending on the node that had a pod of that app, so deploying this to the cluster and creating an alert on `Pod pending for more than` log events helped catching that early.